This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 We’ll cover that in the next post.

-If all your tests run the full graph, you don’t have a test suite.
+If all your tests run the full graph, the test suite eventually becomes difficult to maintain and slow to iterate on.

 - Tests nodes in isolation